computer screen with lines of code

 How to make your application stand out?

-To give yourself the best chance of success when applying to data science scholarships, make sure to do they following:
+To give yourself the best chance of success when applying for data science scholarships, make sure to do the following:

-Stay organized: Identify the scholarships that you’re eligible for, then input relevant information like deadlines and application materials into a spreadsheet so you can stay on top of things.
-As you’re putting together your application, double- and triple-check the requirements to ensure that nothing is missing.
-Often, organizations offering scholarships won’t give you a chance to fix any errors or submit any missing materials after the deadline.
+Stay organized: Identify the scholarships you’re eligible for, then input relevant information like deadlines and application materials into a spreadsheet to stay on top of things.
+As you assemble your application, double- and triple-check the requirements to ensure nothing is missing.
+Often, organizations offering scholarships won’t allow you to fix any errors or submit any missing materials after the deadline.

-Tell your story: There are always lots of qualified applicants for a scholarship — so why do you deserve it?
-When writing a personal statement, preparing for an interview, or even putting together your resume, make sure that your own story shines through.
-What brought you into data science, and what are bringing into it?
-How will the scholarship help not only you, but your community?
-Check out our resume, interview, and cover letter guides for essential tips and tricks.
+Tell your story: There are always many qualified applicants for a scholarship — so why do you deserve it?
+Make sure your story shines through when writing a personal statement, preparing for an interview, or even putting together your resume.
+What brought you into data science, and what do you bring?
+How will the scholarship help not only you but your community?
+Check out our resume, interview, and cover letter guides for tips and tricks.

 What’s next?

-If you’re researching data science scholarships because you’re considering a career-shift or you’re looking into education options, you might instead be interested in learning more about the field.
+If you’re researching data science scholarships because you’re considering a career shift or looking into education options, you might instead be interested in learning more about the field.
 To do so, we’d recommend the following articles:

 To learn more about data analytics, an overlapping field that’s easier to break into for someone with little to no experience working with data, check out our guides to: